Deadmau5: Personal life

 In September 2012, Zimmerman began dating American tattoo artist and TV personality Kat Von D, but after breaking up in November 2012, they rekindled their relationship shortly afterwards.
 On December 15, 2012, Zimmerman proposed to Von D via Twitter, and they announced that they would marry in August 2013 with an aquatic-themed wedding, and Zimmerman moved to Los Angeles to live with Von D. In June 2013, Von D announced that they had ended their engagement.
 On August 12, 2017, Zimmerman married Kelly Fedoni.
 By June 2021, he and Fedoni had separated and would divorce, but stated that their relationship had ended amicably.

 In 2014, Zimmerman purchased a $5 million home in the Campbellville area of Milton, Ontario.
 Zimmerman also owns a small farm in Ontario and takes care of several animals.
-He currently has several cats adopted from Animal Adoptions of Flameborough, also in Ontario.
+He currently has several cats adopted from Animal Adoptions of Flamborough, also in Ontario.
+Zimmerman frequently collaborates with the Toronto based restaurant chain Tim Hortons, and in a collaboration with their Smile Cookie program, raised $7.8 million dollars for charity.
+In addition, Zimmerman runs a series called "Coffee Run", and the show centers on Zimmerman casually chatting with guest producers while getting Tim Horton's coffee.